cubehero/stljs/README.md

 # Stljs

-A fast library to read and write STL files.
+A fast library to read and write STL files from [Cubehero](https://cubehero.com).
+It also allows you to export to PNG using POV-RAY.

 Note: Currently, the readFile works for both binary and ascii files, but writing STL files is only in ASCII